Get

 1. Nothing

-Sometimes, the best thing to offer your dog with diarrhea is nothing.
+Sometimes, the best thing to give a dog with diarrhea is nothing.
 Fasting your dog for 12–24 hours can give your pet’s GI tract time to settle down, clear the irritation, and relieve your pup’s discomfort.
 Some conditions resolve themselves with time.
 However, it’s not an appropriate choice in all cases.
 Puppies and senior pets may be unable to tolerate long stretches without food.

 Don’t take away water.
 If the condition has persisted for more than one day, we recommend contacting your vet before using this option.
 You should also note any other signs that can help diagnose the problem.